stevelipinski/Rock-Code-Snippets/Rock/README.md

 # About These Notes

+This was copied from MichaelAllen/Rock-Code-Snippets.
+Many updates are needed to scrub out Michael's stuff.
+Admittedly I was just lazy and just simply forked his repo.

 These are mainly notes I have created for internal use.
 I am sharing them here in the hope that they may be helpful for someone, but I make no promises that they are error-free.

 If you have a question about any of these files, feel free to reach out to me on [Rocket Chat](https://chat.rockrms.org) @michaelallen.